-- Restricted Access roof areas are not designed to be accessed by the general public and contain unique hazards.
+- Roof areas are not designed to be accessed by the general public and contain unique hazards.
 Restricted Access roof areas require the approval of the Facilities Management Director or their designee before any inspection, evaluation, or work is to be performed.
 Access doors must be kept locked and properly labeled.

-- Limited Access roof areas are are not designed to be accessed by the general public.
+- Roof areas are are not designed to be accessed by the general public.
 Access doors must be kept locked and properly labeled.

 Only three types of individuals are allowed in Restricted Access or Limited Access roof areas, Authorized Persons, Guests, and Non-Authorized Persons.

-- Guests are individuals unaffiliated with UNI, its contractors, or subcontractors at the time of seeking access to a university roof.
-Guests must have a completed waiver (Appendix C) on file with the Facilities Management Dispatch before accessing any university roof.
+- Individuals unaffiliated with UNI, its contractors, or subcontractors at the time of seeking access to a university roof.
+Guests must have a completed waiver (Appendix B) on file with the Facilities Management Dispatch before accessing any university roof.
 Guests must be accompanied by an Authorized Person.

 Requirements Prior to Entry